uccser/cs-unplugged/docs/source/author/topics.rst

     - ``learning-outcomes:`` The path to the learning outcomes configuration file.
     - ``curriculum-areas:`` The path to the curriculum areas configuration file.
-    - ``programming-exercises-structure:`` The path to the programming exercies structure configuration file.
+    - ``programming-challenges-structure:`` The path to the programming exercies structure configuration file.
     - ``glossary-folder:`` The folder name that contains the Markdown files for glossary definitions.